-Internship positions provide students with the opportunity to develop valuable skills, knowledge, and connections related to this field.
+Internship positions provide students with the opportunity to develop valuable skills, knowledge, and connections related to gender equity and women's empowerment.
 Participants in this program will also learn from new and continuing interns as well as from leaders in the field through biweekly meetings.
 Students are paid $15 per hour for up to 15 hours per week.

 Read about current and past interns’ experiences on our student blog, and sign up for the current issue of ReproNews.